TheophilusNdukwe/morning-challenge-tic-tac-toe/README.md

   - Anything specific on which you want feedback!

 Example:

 ```
-I completed the challenge: 2.3
+I completed the challenge: 5
-I feel good about my code: 2.3
+I feel good about my code: 4
-I'm not sure if my constructors are setup.
-I need more time to work through this with a mentor and really understand this assignment.
-I tried my best with the time I had, I made an effort to not use external resources to complete and only what was assigned to use to use.
-My thought and questions have not been answered and I would really apreciate more time on this assignment.
-Thank you.
+The extra time helped me get through this and challenge.
+I am looking forward to the next assignment and I will be reading and doing coding challenges in the meantime.
 ```